kwart/elytron-anonymous-jms-client/README.md

 export JBOSS_HOME=/tmp/wildfly
 ```

 ## Configure the Application server

 The configuration JBoss CLI script [demo.cli](demo.cli) contains commands to configure the server:

 * enable Elytron across the server
 * allow `ANONYMOUS` SASL mechanism for remoting connections
+* remove part of Elytron configuration which is dropping `LoginPermission` from `anonymous` user
 * add "guest" role mapper to the ApplicationDomain Elytron security domain
 * add a test queue